Monday, February 4, 2013

 Features

-The presidential air transport fleet consists of two specially configured Boeing 747-200B's -- tail numbers 28000 and 29000 -- with the Air Force designation VC-25A.
-When the president is aboard either aircraft, or any Air Force aircraft, the radio call sign is "Air Force One."
+The presidential air transport fleet consists of two specially configured Boeing 747-200B aircraft, bearing tail numbers 28000 and 29000, with the Air Force designation VC-25A.
+These aircraft are uniquely equipped to serve the needs of the President.
+Whenever the President is aboard either aircraft—or any Air Force aircraft—the radio call sign becomes "Air Force One."

 Background